Sporotrichosis is a long-term (chronic) skin infection that is caused by a fungus called Sporothrix schenckii.

 When to Contact a Health Professional

-Call for an appointment with your health care provider if you develop persistent skin lumps or skin ulcers.
-If you know that you have been exposed to vegetation, mention this to your health care provider.
+Make an appointment with your health care provider if you develop persistent skin lumps or skin ulcers.
+Tell your health care provider if you know that you have been exposed to plants.

 Prevention of Sporotrichosis